How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 First, visit a stamp vendor to prepare all the legally required documents for transfer.

-For this purpose, stamp paper vendors require documents such as an Allotment letter, CNICs of the Donor, Donee and witnesses.
+For this purpose, stamp paper vendors require documents such as an Allotment letter and CNICs of the Donor, Donee, and witnesses.

 After preparing the legal papers, sign the register where your entries are on the list with the stamp vendor.
-With that, get legal stamp papers notarized and signed.
+Then, get the legal stamp papers notarized and signed.

 Step 2: Execute the Gift Deed

-Second, bring these stamps and other original documents accompanied by two witnesses with you to the office of the society/project/Registrar.
+Second, bring these stamps and other original documents, accompanied by two witnesses, to the office of the society/project/Registrar.

-After that, the donor and donee must sign the gift deed accompanied by two witnesses.
+After that, the donor and donee must sign the deed of gift, accompanied by two witnesses.

 Step 3: Register the Gift Deed/Execute Transfer

-In the case of a Society/Project, the property transfer process is done by the relevant office.
-The property transfer procedure consists of bio-metrics, group pictures, and witnesses in the presence of a transfer officer of that organization.
+The property transfer process is done by the relevant office in the case of a society or project.
+The procedure consists of biometrics, group pictures, and witnesses in the presence of a transfer officer of that organization.

 Step 4: Pay Taxes and Registration Fees

-The fourth step is to deposit applicable taxes (if any) like CVT, Stamp duty and registration fees.
+The fourth step is to deposit applicable taxes (if any), such as CVT, Stamp duty, and registration fees.
 The amount varies depending on the location and property value.

-The most important thing to remember is to ask before starting the transfer process for the transfer fee and taxes applicable (if any).
+The key point is to inquire about transfer fees and taxes before beginning the transfer process.
 The transfer fee for a gift is usually half of the full fee fixed by a relevant authority or property size.
-Some charge a fixed amount for all kinds of transfers CDA charges only Rs.5000/- a flat fee for all.
+Some charge a fixed amount for all kinds of transfers.
+CDA charges only Rs.5000/—, a flat fee for all.

 On the other hand, some organizations charge only transfer fees (half/full) and are tax-free.